Kate Brodock, CEO

 On the side, she loves to read dictionaries.
 Her other hobbies include writing poetry, drawing cartoons, and Crossfit.
 Her erstwhile fashion/humor blog, What To Wear This Very Second, has stood the test of time, sort of.

-Samantha Joseph, Social Media and Content Marketing Manager
+Beth Santos, Social Media and Content Manager